ideaconsult/Toxtree.js/README.md

 Beside specifying the exact place of code insertion the `<div>` tag, referred above, is also used to setup the type and configuration of the front-end.
 There are three ways to pass configuration parameters to _jToxKit_:

 - As **query parameters** on the page request itself.
 For example jToxTree query might look like: `toxtree.html?server=http://apps.ideaconsult.net:8080/ambit2&search=caffeine`, providing `server` parameter to _jToxKit_.
+These become the general, jToxKit's configuration parameters.
 - As **data-XXX** attributes of the inserting _div_.
 They follow the common *data-XXX* naming convention, i.e. `pollDelay` is referred with `data-poll-delay`.
+When (each) kit it automatically inserted (the default behaviour), these settings are merged with jToxKit's and are passed on kit's initialization.
+They take precedence over jToxKit's.
-- As **JS object** when calling `jToxKit.init({ })` manually.
-By default on page loading jToxKit scans and initialized itself based on above parameters.
-If that need to be supressed a `data-manual-init` can be set to *true* and `jToxKit.init()`, be called with desired parameters.
+- As **JS object** when calling `j<kit name>.init(root, settings)` manually.
+By default on page loading, *jToxKit* scans and initialized itself, also traversing each jToxKit's `<div>`s.
+The later can be supressed by adding `data-manual-init` attribute, set to *true* to the `<div>`.
+In this case *j<tox-kit>* should be manually initialized, passing any desired parameters, which (again) will be merged, taking precedence over jToxKit's.

-Although different kits can have different configuration parameteres, these are common:
+Although different kits can have different configuration parameters, these are common:

 - `kit`  (attr. `data-kit`), _required_: specifies the exact type of front-end to be inserted.
 Only one type is allowed (of course!) - currently available kits are explained in the beginning.
-- `server` (attr. `data-server`), _optional_: the default server to be used on AJAX requests, if the serevr is not specified on the call itself.
+- `server` (attr. `data-server`), _optional_: the default server to be used on AJAX requests, if the server is not specified on the call itself.
 - `jsonp` (attr. `data-jsonp`), _optional_: whether to use _JSONP_ style queries to the server, instead of asynchronous ones.
 Mind that _JSONP_ setting does not influence _POST_ requests.
 Default is *false*.
 - `timeout` (attr. `data-timeout`), _optional_: the timeout for AJAX requests, in milliseconds.
 Default is 5000.
 - `pollDelay` (attr. `data-poll-delay`), _optional_: certain services involve creating a task on the server and waiting for it to finish - this is the time between poll request, while waiting it to finish.
 In milliseconds.
 Default is 200.
-- attr. `data-manual-init`, _optional_: informs _jToxKit_ to skip processing the element now and wait for explicit call from the user with custom parameters provided.

-If same parameter is provided in more than one way, there is certain priority - lowest goes to **data-XXX** configuration, which can be overriden by the **query line**, which can be overriden with **manual settings**.
+- `onConnect` (attr. `data-on-connect`), _optional_: a function name, or function to be called just before any AJAX call.
+- `onSuccess` (attr. `data-on-success`), _optional_: a function name, or function to be called upon successful complete of a AJAX call.
+- `onError` (attr. `data-on-error`), _optional_: a function name, or function to be called when there's an error on AJAX call.
+The passed _callback_ to `jToxKit.call()` is still called, but with _null_ result.

+As, can be seen, the later three callbacks can be local for each kit, so it is possible to report connection statuses in the most appropriate for the kit's way.
+This is also true for Url's, which means that not all kits, needs to communicate with one and the same server.

-**IMPORTANT!:** Currently only one instance of _jToxKit_ per page is allowed.
+**IMPORTANT!:** Currently only one instance of _kit_ of type per page is allowed.

 ### jToxStudy kit